tommywilczek/flowersApp/README.md

 Mongo Atlas is Mongo's cloud database.
 The Flowers database is managed through Mongo Atlas and hosted on AWS.

 ![mongo dashboard](pictures/mongoAtlasDashboard.png)
-*Mongo Atlas has interesting analytics about the usage of the used database*
+*Mongo Atlas provides analytics about the usage of the database*

 ### Mongoose